osisoft/Edge-Data-Store-Docs/content/shared-content/shared-content/troubleshooting/troubleshooting.md

 ## Health and diagnostics egress to PI Web API

 The adapter sends health and diagnostics data to PI Web API; in some cases, conflicts may occur that are due to changes or perceived changes in PI Web API.
-For example, a `409 - Conflict` error message displays if you upgrade your adapter version and the PI points do not match in  the upgraded version.
-However, data is continued to be sent as long as containers are created, so buffering only starts if no containers are created.
+For example, a `409 - Conflict` error message displays if you upgrade your adapter version and the PI points do not match in  the upgraded version; however, data continues to be sent as long as containers are created so buffering only starts if no containers are created.

 To resolve the conflict, perform the following steps: